 Most importantly, unlike LLCs, corporations pay income tax on their profits.
 Also, in some cases, corporate profits are taxed twice.
 First, when the company makes a profit.

 Then dividends are paid to shareholders on personal tax returns.
-Hence, this is probably the only criterion which sets apart a C Corp very distinctly from an LLC.
+Hence, this is probably the only criterion that sets apart a C Corp very distinctly from an LLC.

 Also, corporations offer the strongest immunity to their owners from personal liability.
 But the expense to form a corporation is higher than LLC.

 Firstly, LLCs protect one from personal liability in most instances.
 So, personal assets will not be at risk in case the LLC faces bankruptcy or lawsuits.
-Personal assets might include vehicle, house, and savings accounts.
+Personal assets might include vehicles, houses, and savings accounts.